JelmerOffenberg/python-api-workshop/README.md

 # Introduction: What We're Building Today

 Welcome to the FastAPI workshop!
 Today, we’ll focus on building an API.
-The goal is to give you hands-on experience with FastAPI, a modern framework that enables us to quickly build data-centric APIs that can handle and validate structured data, store results, and provide endpoints for querying and analysis.
+The goal is to give you hands-on experience with FastAPI, a modern framework that enables us to quickly build data-centric APIs that can handle and validate structured data, store results, and provide endpoints for querying.
 By the end of this workshop, you’ll have a solid foundation in building APIs.
 You’ll be able to create APIs that support all kinds of use cases in your company, such as: sharing data, serving machine learning models and more.

 This workshop can be challenging if you're not familiar with Python, but don't worry!
 We'll guide you through the process step-by-step.
 If you have any questions, feel free to ask.
 We're here to help you learn and grow.
 Struggling is part of the learning process, so don't be afraid to make mistakes.

 ## Workshop Outline
 The workshop is structured around a series of exercises that will guide you through the process of building an API in Python using FastAPI.
 We’ll start with the basics and gradually introduce more advanced concepts.
 Here’s a brief overview of what we’ll cover:

-1. **Setting up a basic API** with a “Hello World” API tailored for data analytics.
+1. **Setting up a basic API** with a “Hello World” API to get a feel for the environment.
 2. **Submit and retrieve data** to handle uploading data entries and querying them.
 3. **Validate input data** using Pydantic to ensure data quality and consistency.
 4. **Further data validation** extending your Pydantic models by adding constraints and validators.
 5. **Connecting to a Database** using SQLite and SQLAlchemy ORM to manage datasets and processed data.
 6. **Speed up your API with a cache** to avoid unnecessary database queries and improve performance.
-7. **Secure your API** by implementing a simple API key authentication system.
+7. **Secure your API (optional)** by implementing a simple API key authentication system.

 ---